Former Police Officer in Washington

 Jon Schorsch graduated from Washington State University in 1992 with a Bachelor of Arts in Criminal Justice and Sociology.
-After briefly working in the retail industry, Jon Schorsch entered the Washington State Criminal Justice Training Commission Basic Law Enforcement Academy in 1993 and become a Police Officer with the Port of Seattle Police Department.
-Jon Schorsch earned numerous certifications throughout his career, including Explosive Detection K-9 Handler, Field Training Officer, National Incident Manager, and Peer Support Counselor.
+In August 1993, Jon Schorsch was hired as a Police Officer with the Port of Seattle Police Department, first completing his certification with the Washington State Criminal Justice Training Commission Basic Law Enforcement Academy.
+Jon Schorsch earned numerous certifications throughout his career, including time as an Explosive Detection K-9 Handler, Dive Team member, Field Training Officer, Defensive Tactics Instructor , and Peer Support Counselor.
 Following the completion of First-Line Supervisor Training, Jon Schorsch received a promotion to Sergeant and First-Level Supervisor in 2003.
 In this position, Jon Schorsch supervised teams of up to 20 people, often serving as the highest ranking officer on duty.
-Since losing his sight in a boating accident in 2006, Jon Schorsch has found ways to remain active in the Department, including involvement with the Port of Seattle Police Benevolent Association.

-Before losing his vision, Jon Schorsch took part in all types of skiing, including downhill, cross-country, and water.
-Despite his lack of sight, Jon Schorsch continues to participate in these sports, perfecting his water skiing skills as a member of the Lake Sammamish Waterski Club and making visits to Ski Paradise in Acapulco, Mexico.
-A practitioner of jujitsu, Jon Schorsch contributes to the National Federation of the Blind as a Self-Defense Instructor.
-In addition, Jon Schorsch supports Community Services for the Blind and Partially Sighted as a member of the Board of Directors.
+Before losing his vision, Jon Schorsch took part in numerous sporting activities, including golf and skiing, such as downhill, cross-country, and water.
+Despite his lack of sight, Jon Schorsch continues to practice golf, as well as perfecting his water skiing skills as a member of the Lake Sammamish Waterski Club and making visits to Ski Paradise in Acapulco, Mexico.